 A whole food diet is a diet that demands a lot of processing at home.
 I once heard the comment that you could eat anything you wanted as long as you make it yourself.
 With that came the example of apple pie and ice cream for dessert.
 In itself an unhealthy dessert option but if both components are made at home, it’s considered part of a whole foods diet.

 However, it’s not always easy to distinguish between processed food and whole food.
 Processed food, maybe by definition, are altered in a large processing plant.
 That’s not necessarily always the case but generally speaking, processing food means to change the flavour, consistency, and shape of whole food.

 An example of processed food is cheese.
 Cheese is basically altered/fermented milk.
 This processing of milk doesn’t make cheese inherently bad for human consumption but it’s important to keep in mind that any processing adds ingredients to raw food.
 For cheese, moulds and fungi might come to mind which turn milk into blue cheese or Camembert.

 3. Bettertarians ask questions

-This difference between processed and whole foods is important to understand in order to make a shift to mostly whole foods and a bettertarian diet.
-Some foods, I admit, are difficult to process at home and are more economical to buy processed.
+This difference between processed and whole foods is important to understand in order to make the shift to mostly whole foods and a bettertarian diet.
+Some foods are difficult to process at home and are more economical to buy processed.

 Being a bettertarian does not exclude processed foods but rather urges me to understand where (and possibly how) my food is made.
-It forces me to explore questions such as: where do my veggie grow, where is the flour for my bread grown and milled, where do the chickens live who give me eggs and meat, where does my meat come from.
+It forces me to explore questions such as: where do my veggie grow, where is the flour for my bread grown and milled, where do the chickens live who give me eggs, where does my meat come from.

 Some of these questions might be next to impossible to answer but I want to start a conversation about the origin of my (our) food.
 I made a humble beginning by visiting the farm where my veggies come from.